The Foundation Team

 Elizabeth Lodge, Chief Executive Officer

-My first association with Children First Foundation was when my children’s primary school conducted a fundraiser eighteen years ago to help build the Miracle sMiles Retreat.
-Fast forward, and for over two years I have the great pleasure and privilege of being the Foundation’s CEO.
+My first association with Children First Foundation was when my children’s primary school conducted a fundraiser eighteen years ago to help build The Retreat.
+Fast forward, and for over four years I have the great pleasure and privilege of being the Foundation’s CEO.
 Following 20 years in education, I joined the non-profit sector as state manager of another children’s charity.
 My passion has always been to work with children, many of whom are having a rough trot.
 This passion, combined with a solid background in governance, leadership, relationship management, strategic and operational development, fundraising and financial management, plus a strong desire to keep learning and growing, finds me well placed to lead Children First.
 ‘Courageous’ is one of our Values – it reflects the courage of the children we help.
 “Hanging out” with our kids is an absolute joy; they constantly give me the courage to embrace all possibilities to achieve the best outcome for them and the Foundation.